 Subscriber acquisition costs.
-"Subscriber acquisition costs" totaled \$435 million for the three months ended June 30, 2013, an increase of \$28 million or 6.9% compared to the same period in 2012.
-This change was primarily attributable to the increase in Pay-TV SAC described below, partially offset by a decrease in our gross new Pay-TV subscriber activations during the period.
-Included in "Subscriber acquisition costs" was \$37 million and \$6 million of expenses related to our broadband services for the three months ended June 30, 2013 and 2012, respectively.
+"Subscriber acquisition costs" totaled \$395 million for the three months ended June 30, 2013, a decrease of \$11 million or 2.8% compared to the same period in 2012.
+This decrease was primarily attributable to a decrease in our gross new Pay-TV subscriber activations during the period, partially offset by the increase in Pay-TV SAC described below.
+Included in "Subscriber acquisition costs" was \$6 million of expenses related to our broadband services for the three months ended June 30, 2012.
+On October 1, 2012, the assets and liabilities associated with our satellite broadband business were distributed to DISH Network.
+As a result, beginning in the fourth quarter 2012, we no longer have costs related to a satellite broadband business.
+See Note 10 in the Notes to the Condensed Consolidated Financial Statements for further discussion.